The Outbuildings at Croft Farm

 Location.
 39° 54′ N, 75° 1.2′ W. Marker is in Cherry Hill, New Jersey, in Camden County.
 Marker is on Bartons Mill Road.
+This marker is located on the Kay-Evans House at Croft Farm property.
 Touch for map.
-This marker is located on the Kay-Evans House at Croft Farm property.
 Marker is in this post office area: Cherry Hill NJ 08034, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Kay-Evans House at Croft Farm (within shouting distance of this marker); Free Wheel (within shouting distance of this marker); Alfred Eastlack Driscoll (approx. 0.3 miles away); Hessian Army during the Revolutionary War (approx. 0.3 miles away); Historic Haddonfield (approx. 0.4 miles away); Guard House (approx. half a mile away); Indian King Tavern (approx. 0.6 miles away); Indian King Tavern State Historic Site (NR) (approx. 0.6 miles away).
 Touch for a list and map of all markers in Cherry Hill.

 Categories. • Agriculture • Settlements & Settlers •

 More.
 Search the internet for The Outbuildings at Croft Farm.